 d) Each measurement is an integer value representing the number of bits measured in kbit .
 The number of measurements is equal to the number of QoS levels.

-e) GTP.InDataVolumeQoSLevelN3UPF.
+e) GTP.InDataVolumeQoSLevelN3UPF; or GTP.InDataVolumeQoSLevelN3UPF.QoS;

 GTP.InDataVolumeQoSLevelN3UPF.
 InternalGroupID, where internal Group ID identifies a 5G VN group communication, as specified in TS 23.501[4].